-- 5.5 Swadlincote is the largest urban area within South Derbyshire and in order to support the continuing revival of the town and achieve regeneration on brownfield land there is a need to accommodate further housing growth, specifically for Swadlincote. - 5.6 Alongside Swadlincote, it is also important to support strategic development in some key villages in South Derbyshire where this would deliver distinct benefits to those communities and support new and existing services and facilities. - 5.7 The following table shows the land supply currently within the Swadlincote and Villages area including the Local Plan allocations.
+- 5.4 Swadlincote is the largest urban area within South Derbyshire and in order to support the continuing revival of the town and achieve regeneration on brownfield land there is a need to accommodate further housing growth, specifically for Swadlincote. - 5.5 Alongside Swadlincote, it is also important to support strategic development in some key villages in South Derbyshire where this would deliver distinct benefits to those communities and support new and existing services and facilities. - 5.6 The following table shows the land supply currently within the Swadlincote and Villages area including the Local Plan allocations.
 Information regarding land supply including detailed information will be updated through a 5 year housing land supply paper1 which is published on the Council's website.
+The Housing Trajectory can be seen at Appendix 3.